ForgeRock/forgeops-cli/docs/forgeops_install_base.md

-## forgeops apply ds-operator
+## forgeops install base

-Apply the ForgeRock DS operator
+Install the ForgeRock base resources

 ### Synopsis

+    Install the base resources of the ForgeRock cloud deployment:
-    Apply the ForgeRock ds-operator:
+    * Install the base resources of ForgeRock cloud deployment
-    * Apply the latest ds-operator manifest
-    * Use --tag to specify a different ds-operator version to apply
+    * Use --tag to specify a different version to install

 ```
-forgeops apply ds-operator [flags]
+forgeops install base [flags]
 ```

 ### Examples

 ```

-      # Apply the "latest" ds-operator.
+      # Install the base resources listed in the "latest" release of the forgeops repository.
-      forgeops apply ds-operator
+      forgeops install base

-      # Apply a specific version of the ds-operator.
+      # Install the base resources listed in a specific release of the forgeops repository.
-      forgeops apply ds-operator --tag v0.0.4
+      forgeops install base --tag 2020.10.28-AlSugoDiNoci
 ```

 ### Options

 ```
+      --fqdn string   FQDN used in the deployment. (default "[NAMESPACE].iam.example.com")
-  -h, --help   help for ds-operator
+  -h, --help          help for base
 ```

 ### Options inherited from parent commands